JakeNunemaker/marmot/README.rst

    from marmot import Environment, Agent

-   # To build a basic model, an agent must be created and registered to an environment
+   # An agent must be created and registered to an environment
    env = Environment()
    agent = Agent("Test Agent")
    env.register(agent)